boomcamp/PHP-MVC-practice/README.md

 # PHP-MVC-practice
-Complete the `crud` functionality from previous `ACTIVE RECORD` lesson.
+These code snippet contains a custom validation error messages you need to complete the `insert`, `update` and `delete` functionality from the previous `ACTIVE RECORD` lesson.

 # Instructions